Note: The Strategic Plan is in the process of being updated by a campus committee in 2017.

 - Erin Owen, Executive Director, University Communications

 - Mark Pauley, Senior Research Fellow, School of Interdisciplinary Informatics

 - Barbara Pickering, Professor, School of Communication and Faculty Fellow OASA

 - T. Hank Robinson, Director, Office of Institutional Effectiveness

-- Deborah Smith-Howell, Associate Vice Chancellor Academic Affairs and Dean of Graduate Studies
+- Deborah Smith-Howell, Associate Vice Chancellor for Academic Affairs and Dean of Graduate Studies

 - Sara Woods, Executive Associate to the Senior Vice Chancellor for Community Engagement

-- Reports from the Faculty Senate, Staff Advisory Council and Student Government
+- Reports from the Faculty Senate, Staff Advisory Council, Student Government and Alumni.

 - Accreditation discussion